Facts about the animal kingdom

 Angler fish (Ceratias holboelli)

 The filament is made up of the first three vertebrae of its skeleton.
-The first of the filaments is the longest and is the one used to“fish”, since it is mobile and illuminates thanks to bioluminescent bacteria with which it performs a symbiosis.
-This way, the light emitted by the filament is used as a decoy to attract its prey.
+The first of the filaments is the longest and is used to “fish”, since it is mobile and illuminates thanks to bioluminescent bacteria with which it performs a symbiosis.
+This way, the light emitted by the filament is used as a decoy to attract its prey, making it a master of deception in the deep sea.

 What Are Abyssal Fish? - What fish live in the abyssal zone?